layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 # Broker Protocol Specification

 ## Overview
-The ClearNet broker protocol is a system for managing payment channels and virtual payment channels between participants.
+The ClearNet broker protocol is a system for managing payment channels and virtual applications between participants.
 It provides a secure, efficient way to conduct transactions off-chain while retaining the ability to settle on-chain when required.

 ## Protocol Flow

 ### 1. Blockchain Channels and Credit
-- The protocol accepts blockchain channels to credit participants' balances in a SQLite database ledger
+- The protocol accepts blockchain channels to credit participants' balances in the database ledger
 - Participants create on-chain channels through custody contracts (supported on multiple chains including Polygon and Celo)
 - Channel creation events from the blockchain are received through webhooks and processed by the `EventHandler`
 - These events credit participants' balances in the internal ledger system
 - Each participant has an `Account` in the ledger tied to their address, channel ID, and token address

-### 2. Virtual Channel Creation
+### 2. Virtual Application Creation
-- After being credited from on-chain channels, participants can create "Virtual Channels" with other participants
+- After being credited from on-chain channels, participants can create virtual applications with other participants
-- Virtual channels allow participants to allocate a portion of their balance for peer-to-peer transactions without requiring on-chain operations
+- Virtual applications allow participants to allocate a portion of their balance for peer-to-peer transactions without requiring on-chain operations
 - The broker validates that:
-  - Both participants have direct channels with the broker
+  - All participants have direct channels with the broker
-  - Both participants have sufficient funds in their respective accounts
+  - All participants have sufficient funds in their respective accounts
   - The requested allocation amounts are available
-- Participants must provide signatures to authorize channel creation, except when a participant's initial allocation is 0
+- Participants must provide signatures to authorize application creation
-- The channel can designate specific signers who will have authority over channel closure
+- The application can designate specific signers who will have authority over application closure
-- Funds are transferred from participants' direct channel accounts to the new virtual channel
+- Funds are transferred from participants' direct channel accounts to the new virtual application
 - The broker sets up message routing between participants

-### 3. Virtual Channel Operations
+### 3. Virtual Application Operations
-- Participants send messages to each other through virtual channels using WebSocket connections
+- Participants send messages to each other through virtual applications using WebSocket connections
-- The broker maintains a real-time communication layer using Centrifuge for message routing
+- The broker maintains a real-time communication layer for message routing
-- Virtual channels have versioning and expiration mechanisms to ensure security
+- Virtual applications have versioning and expiration mechanisms to ensure security
-- Participants can update the state of their channel off-chain without requiring blockchain transactions
+- Participants can update the state of their application off-chain without requiring blockchain transactions

-### 4. Virtual Channel Closure and Settlement
+### 4. Virtual Application Closure and Settlement
-- When participants wish to close a virtual channel, all designated signers must provide signatures to authorize the closure
+- When participants wish to close a virtual application, all designated signers must provide signatures to authorize the closure
-- The broker validates the signatures against the list of authorized signers registered during channel creation
+- The broker validates the signatures against the list of authorized signers registered during application creation
 - The broker validates the final allocation of funds between participants
-- The broker ensures the total allocated amount matches the total funds in the channel
+- The broker ensures the total allocated amount matches the total funds in the application
-- Funds are transferred from the virtual channel back to the participants' direct channels according to the final allocations
+- Funds are transferred from the virtual application back to the participants' direct channels according to the final allocations
-- The virtual channel is marked as closed and message routing is discontinued
+- The virtual application is marked as closed and message routing is discontinued
 - When participants wish to materialize their balances on-chain, they can request the broker to re-open or update on-chain channels
 - Settlement is only performed when requested by participants, allowing most transactions to remain off-chain